UPDATED: FEBRUARY 07, 2023 | 2 MIN READ

 Pros of hospital price transparency

-Thanks to high-deductible health plans, patients are now responsible for a larger portion of their bills.
-Setting clear expectations, along with clear communications and easy-to-use payment options help them prepare and feel in control of their own care.
+Patients are responsible for much of their bills thanks to high-deductible health plans.
+Setting clear expectations, communications, and easy-to-use payment options helps them prepare and feel in control of their own care.

-It’s also important for hospitals to keep in mind that price transparency is now part of the patient experience.
+It’s also important for hospitals to remember that price transparency is now part of the patient experience.
 Nurturing or neglecting these issues could impact reimbursement and patient relationships.

 Cons of hospital price transparency